David Neville (sprinter): Career

-Neville attended Merrillville High School from 1998-2002 where he ran track and field.
+Neville attended Merrillville High School from 1998 to 2002 where he ran track and field.
 He then moved to Indiana University where he competed from 2003 until 2006 winning several individual Big Ten conference titles and being named an All-American.

 At the 2008 Summer Olympic, Neville won a bronze medal in the men's 400 m with a time of 44.80 seconds.
-Neville then teamed with LaShawn Merritt, Angelo Taylor, and Jeremy Wariner in the 4x400 m relay to finish first with an Olympic record time of 2:55.39.
+Neville then teamed with LaShawn Merritt, Angelo Taylor, and Jeremy Wariner in the 4 × 400 m relay to finish first with an Olympic record time of 2:55.39.
 Neville clocked a split of 44.16 seconds.
+David is now the head coach of Georgia Southern's track and field and cross country.

 Personal bests

 Personal life

 Neville is a Christian.
 After retiring from running, Neville took the Head Coaching position at Taylor University Men's and Women's Track and Field.
-There he recruited several Division 1 caliber athletes such as NAIA Champion Caleb Anthony (400m Hurdles), Crossroads League Champion Sam Lacher (400m), and Luke Wilson (High Jump) before moving on the University of Tennessee - Knoxville to lead the Olympian filled sprint squad in 2017.
+There he recruited several Division 1 caliber athletes such as NAIA Champion Caleb Anthony (400 m Hurdles), Crossroads League Champion Sam Lacher (400 m), and Luke Wilson (High Jump) before moving on the University of Tennessee - Knoxville to lead the Olympian filled sprint squad in 2017.

 In 2016 Neville competed in American Grit, finishing in sixth place.